 Clean air strategy

-We promote and recognize cleaner ships in our harbour through our EcoAction* program.
+We promote and recognize cleaner ships in our harbour through our EcoAction program for ships.
 Ships obtain up to 47 per cent off harbour dues for implementing emissions reduction measures and other environmental practices.
 In 2009, the Canada Place cruise ship terminal became the first in Canada and third in the world to offer shore power for cruise ships, allowing ships to turn off their engines while in port.
-Learn more about the EcoAction program and our shore power installation for ships.

 Cargo handling equipment